-If the supply manifold does not fit turn it around.
+If the supply injector does not fit turn it around.
 You have it in backwards.

-- Fig. 1.
-Drop the knob into the larger opening in the supply manifold lid. - 2.
-Tighten securely.
+Fig. 1.
+Drop the knop into the larger opening in the supply injector lid.

+- 2. Tighten securely.
 Do not overtighten!
-Do not use pliers or other tools to tighten the knobs! - Fig. 1.
-Select the correct size rubber ring which will fit snugly on the chemical tube you are using.
-Ring A is used for tubes with Ø5/16". - 2.
+Do not use pliers or other tools to tighten the knobs! - Stretch the multi-rubber ring B and select the correct size ring which will fit snugly on the chemical tube you are using.
+Ring A is used for tubes with Ø1/3" (8 mm). - 2.
 Use scissors or a razor to carefully cut out the proper size rubber ring.
-Wrap the rubber ring around each tube after threading each tube through the strain relief.
-Run the tube through the compression nut to the bottom of the soap box compartment.
+Wrap the rubber ring around each tube after threading each tube through the plastic nipple.
+Run the tube through the compression nut to the bottom of the compartment.
 Cut the end of the tube at an angle.
-Hand tighten the strain relief on to the compression nut. - Fig. Separate lid which gives possibilities to add powder detergent in compartment 1.
+Hand tighten the plastic nipple on to the compression nut.

-Alternate LIQUID/POWDER Electrical connection
+Electrical connection